christopherclary/open-kevin/README.md

 ![clary_kevinwashere](https://user-images.githubusercontent.com/40834845/127020694-e29f79a8-1989-49b7-ab90-33921580e428.jpg)

 I saved the application onto a DVD.
 Each disc is personalized like carving a lover’s name into a tree.
 Damage and access to the data differs from disk to disk.
-If you’re unable to access the application because of the scratch marks, download the application here.
+If you’re unable to access the application because of the scratch marks, download the application here on GitHub.

 [Puchase](https://christopherclary.com/kevin-open) the DVD.